aklinker1/github-better-line-counts/README.md

 [<img height="72" src="./.github/assets/promo-cws.svg" alt="Available in the Chrome Web Store">](https://chrome.google.com/webstore/detail/ocfdgncpifmegplaglcnglhioflaimkd) [<img height="72" src="./.github/assets/promo-fas.svg" alt="Available in the Firefox Addon Store">](https://addons.mozilla.org/en-US/firefox/addon/github-better-line-counts/)

-A chrome extension that removes generated files from a PR's diff count.
+A chrome extension that removes generated files (based on the repo's `.gitattributes` file) from a PR's line count.

-- `pnpm-lock.yaml`
-- `package-lock.json`
-- `yarn.lock`

 ### How does this work?